berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 .. code:: cpp

-      int glXGetCon g( Display *dpy, XVisualInfo* *vi- sual, int attribute, int *value ) ;
+      int glXGetConfig( Display *dpy, XVisualInfo* *vi-
+          sual, int attribute, int *value ) ;

-glXGetCon g returns through value the value of the attribute of visual.
+glXGetConfig returns through value the value of the attribute of visual.

-glXGetCon g returns one of the following error codes if it fails, and Success otherwise:
+glXGetConfig returns one of the following error codes if it fails, and Success otherwise:

 GLX NO EXTENSION